cddlab/boltz_ext/README.md

   start_sigma: 0.005
 ```

-## Citation
+## 📚 Citation

-If you use this code in your research, please cite:
+If you use this work in your research, please cite:

 ```bibtex
 @article{ishitani2025improving,